March Birthstone: Aquamarine

 at Blue Nile

-What is the Meaning of Aquamarine?
+What is the Meaning of the March Birthstone?

 Both the ancient Romans and Greeks perpetuated the belief that the ocean-colored gem had the power to calm dangerous waves thereby safeguarding vessels along with their crew, passengers, and cargo.
 Fishermen treasure the gem for bringing them luck in their efforts to collect food.
 This makes the gem an important token for sea travelers of any kind.
-Expanding on this principle, aquamarine is still thought to offer its owner protection in general.

 at Angara

-Where Does Aquamarine Come From?
+Where Does Your March Birthstone Jewelry Come From?

 at James Allen